Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Properties of rectified differential codes

 \subsection{Orthogonality}

-Now we show that differential codes are orthogonal to the functional codes with respect to the standard dot product on $k^n$. \begin{thm} Differential codes are contained in the dual of functional codes, i.e.,
+Now we show that rectified differential codes are orthogonal to their corresponding functional codes with respect to the standard dot product on $k^n$. \begin{thm} Differential codes are contained in the dual of functional codes, i.e., if $\theta$ is $(\mathcal D,\mathcal P)$-rectifying, then